ls6/netlify/README.md

 # TODO:
-  * footer: org team
+  * link to Meetup next to upcoming events
-    * missing links (should open in new window)
+  * cleanup JS for upcoming events and move to separate file
-  * previous organizers
+  * previous organizers -> AW history?
   * (W) slajdy do spotkania #12
   * (W) Luke: JS to separate future events
   * add separate list of English spoken events